Want to reach more customers and increase your brand’s awareness worldwide as a Shopify store owner?

-ID- There are two kinds of product ids used in Google Shopping Content API.
-First one is assigned by you called offerId.
-It’s a unique product id, usually in numeric format.
+There are two kinds of product IDs used in Google Shopping Content API.
+The first one is assigned by you and is called Offer ID.
+It’s a unique product ID, usually in numeric format.
 It may also represent the SKU number that you assign for your product.
-Second one is assigned by Google to your product.
+The second one is assigned by Google to your product.
 It’s called REST ID.

 Keep the ID assigned by you the same when you are updating the data across countries or different languages.

-Title- This is the name of your product.
-You can include the color, brand, size of your product.
-Keep is less than 50 characters.
+This is the name of your product.
+You can include the color, brand, and size of your product.
+Keep it less than 50 characters.

 Don’t include promotional texts or shipping information.
 Just explain the product and its features.

-To have integrated information with your landing page; make sure availability information is matching with the landing page.
+To have integrated information with your landing page, make sure the availability information is matching with the landing page.
 It needs real-time syncing information to help keep this up to date.